Hemavati River: Hemavati Dam and Reservoir

-A dam across the Hemavati was completed in 1979 above Gorur in Hassan district and downstream from the Yagachi confluence.
-The dam is a masonry dam with a central spillway through 6 radial gates.
+Gorur dam across the Hemavati was completed in 1979 above Gorur in Hassan district and downstream from the Yagachi confluence.
+The dam is a masonry dam with a central spillway through six radial gates.
 It is 44.5 meters in height and 4692 meters long with an area of 9162 hectares.
 The reservoir has a live storage capacity of 35.7 TMC.

 The dam provides irrigation and drinking water not only for major portion of Hassan and Mandya districts, but also to far away regions of Tumkur district, that fall under Krishna River basin.

 The Shettihalli Rosary Church, which was submerged during the construction of the dam, can be seen only when the water level is low during the summer months.
 The church was constructed in the Gothic architectural style by French missionaries in the 1860s.
 The church was abandoned in 1960 when the government decided to build the dam.
 When the water level is low coracles are used to go inside the church.